Richard Golian

 Summary

 I thought improving my coding skills was pointless when AI could do it faster.
 I was wrong.
-AI did not replace my learning — it accelerated it.
+AI did not replace my learning.
+It accelerated it.
 Line by line, it explained approaches I had not considered.
 It became the best mentor I never had.

 Common questions on this article's topic